Two preliminary agreements are signed to create a container port and industrial logistics park in East Java

 DP World said it ended its concession agreement at the Surabaya Container Terminal in April.
 The new agreements confirm a long-term strategic partnership in the economic development of the country which has been growing rapidly in recent years.

-Dr Alim Markus, president director and CEO of Maspion Group said: "This collaboration is a major development for the two groups, and a new step in Maspion Group’s ongoing expansion.”For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Dr Alim Markus, president director and CEO of Maspion Group said: "This collaboration is a major development for the two groups, and a new step in Maspion Group’s ongoing expansion.”transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.